-Type of Ingredient: Thickener, known as Brazil wax or palm wax.
+Type of Ingredient: A thickener, also known as Brazil wax or palm wax.

 How Often Can You Use It: You can use it every day.

-Carnauba Wax is a wax from the leaves of the palm Copernicia Prunifera, a plant found in northeastern Brazil.
-It is harvested by pulling the leaves off the tree and recent sustainable practice recommends no more than 10 leaves at a time to keep the tree healthy.
-It is hypoallergenic, very emollient and has a high melting point, making it one of the preferred ingredient for thickening eye makeup and skincare products.
+Carnauba wax is a wax from the leaves of the palm copernicia prunifera, a plant found in northeastern Brazil.
+It is harvested by pulling the leaves off the tree (recent sustainable practice recommends no more than 10 leaves at a time to keep the tree healthy).
+It is hypoallergenic, very emollient, and has a high melting point, making it one of the preferred ingredients for thickening eye makeup and skincare products.